 Buyers should disclose when they will answer any questions or clarifications.

 Buyers should disclose the date of the award announcement.

 Buyers should list the expected delivery date of the grinding machine(s) and related equipment.

 Evaluate major factors to mitigate risk

 Supply chain risk for metal grinding machines is moderate, somewhat challenging buyers.
-The key first-tier inputs include small motors, aluminum and steel inputs, as well as industrial equipment used to fabricate the machines.
-On one hand, commoditized inputs like steel and aluminum present significant risk to the supply chain due...
+The key first tier inputs include small motors, aluminum and steel inputs, and industrial equipment used to fabricate the machines.
+Commoditized inputs like steel and aluminum present significant risk to the supply chain due to wide year-on-year price...
 Subscribe to learn more.